jdonley/SoundZone_Tools/README.md

 _keepFilesFromFolder.m_ | KEEPFILESFROMFOLDER Keeps files and file paths in a cell array if the file names in a given folder are found in the path string
-_LTASS.m_ | LTASS Computes the Long-Term Average Speech Spectrum from a folder of speech files or vector of speech samples _MiKTeX_FNDB_Refresh.m_ | MiKTeX_FNDB_Refresh Function to refresh the File Name DataBase in MiKTeX _octaveBandMean.m_ | OCTAVEBANDMEAN Given a magnitude spectrum this function will calculate the average (single or third) octave band magnitude
+_LTASS.m_ | LTASS Computes the Long-Term Average Speech Spectrum from a folder of speech files or vector of speech samples _MiKTeX_FNDB_Refresh.m_ | MiKTeX_FNDB_Refresh Function to refresh the File Name DataBase in MiKTeX _octaveBandMean.m_ | OCTAVEBANDMEAN Given a magnitude spectrum this function will calculate the average (single, third, nth) octave band magnitude
 _pesq2.m_ | PESQ objective speech quality measure _pesq3.m_ | PESQ3 A wrapper for the objective Perceptual Evaluation of Speech Quality measure _pesq_mex_vec.m_ | PESQ_MEX_VEC Accepts vectors for a mex compiled version of the objective Perceptual Evaluation of Speech Quality measure